-Bonds maturing on or after September 1, 2026, are subject to redemption at the option of the District in whole, or from time to time in part, prior to their maturity dates, on September 1, 2025, or on any date thereafter, at a price of par plus unpaid accrued interest from the most recent interest payment date to the date fixed for redemption.
-The Term Bonds are also subject to mandatory sinking fund redemption as more fully described herein.
-See "THE BONDS-Redemption Provisions."
+Bonds maturing on or after September 1, 2027, are subject to redemption at the option of the District in whole, or from time to time in part, prior to their maturity dates on September 1, 2026, or on any date thereafter, at a price of par plus unpaid accrued interest from the most recent interest payment date to the date fixed for redemption.
+The Term Bonds also are subject to mandatory sinking fund redemption as more fully described herein.
+See "THE BONDS-Redemption Provisions.'

-Use of Proceeds...
+Use of Proceeds for the Series 2021 Bonds...

-Proceeds of the Bonds will be used to finance engineering and construction costs associated with drainage facilities as described herein under "USE AND DISTRIBUTION OF BOND PROCEEDS."
-In addition, Bond proceeds will be used to capitalize twenty-four (24) months of interest on the Bonds; to pay for operating advances and interest on other funds advanced by the Developer on behalf of the District; and to pay engineering fees and administrative costs and certain other costs related to the issuance of the Bonds and creation of the District.
-See "USE AND DISTRIBUTION OF BOND PROCEEDS."
+Proceeds of the Series 2021 Bonds will be used to finance engineering and construction costs associated with drainage facilities shown herein under "USE AND DISTRIBUTION OF BOND PROCEEDS."
+In addition, Series 2021 Bond proceeds will be used to capitalize twelve (12) months of interest on the Series 2021 Bonds; to pay for interest on funds advanced by the Developer on behalf of the District; and to pay engineering fees and administrative costs and certain other costs related to the issuance of the Series 2021 Bonds.
+See "USE AND DISTRIBUTION OF BOND PROCEEDS-The Series 2021 Bonds."